otac0n/otac0n.github.com/_posts/2015-02-08-running-mvc5-applications-on-ubuntu-server.md

 We will be following the steps outline in the [Install Mono on Linux][1] guide and the [ASP.NET 5 Getting Started][2] guide.

-When I installed Mono, KVM, and KPM as described in the above guides, however, I ran in to a couple of issues.
+When I installed Mono, KVM, and KPM as described in the above guides, I ran in to a couple of issues.
 First, `unzip` was not installed, causing the `kvm upgrade` command to fail.
 Secondly, `libtool` was not found, yielding the following exception:

 <pre>System.DllNotFoundException: libdl
   at (wrapper managed-to-native) Microsoft.AspNet.Server.Kestrel.Networking.PlatformApis/LinuxApis:dlopen (string,int)